continued from a previous entry

 Still, any of us can lose our hope and give in to despair because hope and despair exist in a dialectical relationship.
 We can respond to despair with hope, and within hope, there is always the possibility of despair.
 To despair is to say that nothing is worthwhile; to hope is to affirm that your concern, your action, your love, and your life, all matter.

 Yet, it is easy from the safety of my study, and with an adequate supply of life’s necessities, to opine about the value of hope.
-No doubt some people are in hopeless situations—starving, fleeing violence, in unremitting pain, serving life in prison, being tortured by solitary confinement, etc. For them hope is no salve and their lives perhaps no longer worth living.
+No doubt some people are in hopeless situations—starving, fleeing violence, in unremitting pain, serving life in prison, being tortured by solitary confinement, etc. For them hope is no salve and their lives perhaps are no longer worth living.
 These hopeless situations should make us all weep as they make a mockery of what human life should be.

 30. What Hope Recommends